Where to Live in Romania: Large City vs Small Town vs Village

 In the city I live in, for example, there are no people of African descendants living here, but I believe that a small portion of the population would behave similarly to those in Alba Iulia.

-The lack of education and the fact that many of the people living in Romania are either grown under the close-minded communist regime or educated by people who grew under the communist regime is, in my opinion, part of the problem and even though most of the people I know – especially the younger ones – are extremely open minded and great people, you could expect outdated mentality from many, especially in the smaller towns and even more so from the older population.
+The lack of education and the fact that many of the people living in Romania are either grown under the close-minded communist regime or educated by people who grew under the communist regime is, in my opinion, part of the problem and even though most of the people I know – especially the younger ones – are open minded, you should expect outdated mentality from many, especially in the smaller towns and even more so from the older individuals.

-In the larger cities, since you have more educated people living there (as well as better traveled individuals), younger people who have access to information and life-changing bits that those in smaller cities don’t necessarily have and even more expats to bring some sense into their minds, this lack of open-mindedness should not be as visible and walking around, talking with people might not sound, on many occasions, like a trip back in time.
+In the larger cities, since you have more educated people living there (as well as better traveled individuals), younger people who have access to information and life-changing bits that those in smaller cities don’t necessarily have, plus even more expats to bring some sense into their minds, this lack of open-mindedness should not be as prevalent.

-You will generally have less options in the smaller cities… in all areas.
-From entertainment to culture, restaurants and bars, events, shopping and health care, everything is on the low side in the smaller cities which actually makes a bit of sense because, well, there are less people to spend money in all these places.
+In smaller cities, you will have way fewer options in all areas of life.
+From entertainment to culture, restaurants and bars, events, shopping and health care, everything is on the low side in the smaller cities.

-For example, a couple of months ago, I had to visit an ENT specialist in the city I live in and I was horrified with the equipment the doctor used: she had the tool that she used to look inside my throat, which the nurse disinfected over the flame of an oil lamp (yup, another thing that sounds like the middle ages!).
-I almost jumped off the chair when I saw that but, hey, at least they disinfected it!
+For example, I still remember when I had to visit an ENT specialist in the small city I live in and I was horrified with the equipment the doctor used: the tool used to press my tongue was “disinfected” over the flame of an oil lamp!
+I was shocked.

-Her technique was not extremely pleasant either, as she had a nurse wrap her hand in bandage, grab my tongue and pull it out for some reason (probably she didn’t think I’d be able to open my mouth wide and say “Aaaaaa”) while she looked down my throat.
+Also, the nurse wrapped her hand in bandage, grabbed my tongue and pulled it out for some reason (probably she didn’t think I’d be able to open my mouth wide and say “Aaaaaa”) while the doctor looked down my throat.

 The cherry on top?
 That was a private clinic!